 💬 Check our blog article for more ideas on the Split block usage.

 In this category, you can see all of the Trigger filters, similar to those you could pick in the Trigger settings.
-If you wish to streamline your customers to different paths, you may use the Trigger filter as a Rule in your Split block settings.
+If you wish to streamline your customers to different paths, you can use the Trigger filter as a Rule in your Split block settings.

-For example, you may want to trigger different Order Confirmation messages depending on the Collection to which purchased product belongs.
+For example, you may want to trigger different Order Confirmation messages depending on the Collection to which the purchased product belongs.